jeffreydarlington/Revenue-Data-and-Building-a-Dashboard-v1/README.md

-Here is a **clean, professional, GitHub-ready README.md** for your project.
-It explains the purpose, tools, instructions, visuals, and structure **without including the full notebook**, making it perfect for recruiters or portfolio viewers.

-You can copy-paste it directly into a file named **README.md**.

----

 # 📈 Extracting and Visualizing Stock Data

 This project focuses on extracting historical stock prices and revenue data for **Tesla (TSLA)** and **GameStop (GME)** using **yfinance**, **web scraping**, **pandas**, and **Matplotlib**.